jdsalmonson/jdsalmonson.github.io/_posts/2025-04-04-new_door_thermo.md

 \end{equation}
 $$

-where $\tau$ is the time in the cooling segment.
-We fit this function from the beginning of each cooling segment, i.e. $\tau = t$, and also from the end of the segment, i.e. $\tau = t\_1 - t$ where $t\_1$ is the last time in the segment.
+where $\tau$ is the time within the cooling segment.
+We fit this function from the beginning of each cooling segment, i.e. $\tau = t$, and also from the end of the segment, i.e. $\tau = t\\_1 - t$ where $t\\_1$ is the last time in the segment.
 As with the previous time independent cooling law fit, an ensemble of 200 fits of this function are performed, varying the segment start and end time and resampling window.
 The resulting histograms are plotted below.
-A key observation is that when fitting this temporally decaying function from the start of the segment (so $K$ is representative of the decay constant at the beginnings of the segments) the decay constant is shorter, $1/K ~ 21$ hours, than the constant-time fit above; $1/K ~ 24$ hours.
-Also, when fitting from the end of the segment, when the cooling rate tends to be lowest, the decay constant is significantly longer; $1/K ~ 29$ hours.
+A key observation is that when fitting this temporally decaying function from the start of the segment (so $K$ is representative of the decay constant at the beginnings of the segments) the decay constant is shorter, $1/K \approx 21$ hours, than the constant-time fit above; $1/K \approx 24$ hours.
+Also, when fitting from the end of the segment, when the cooling rate tends to be lowest, the decay constant is significantly longer; $1/K \approx 29$ hours.

 The key take-away is that the observation of the longer decay constant in New door as compared to the Old door persists in these data.
 Fitting the cooling time decay from the beginning of the segments gives $1/K$ of 20.8 and 21.5 hours for the Old and New doors respectively, and measuring from the end of the pulse gives 28.4 and 29.1 hours.
 This is consistent with the previous result that the cooling timescale of the house was increased by roughly 30 minutes by replacing the Old door.